 As an architectural historian, Georges has presented his research at conferences and in publications for reputable organizations in Canada and the United States.
-He is a member of the Conseil du Patrimoine de Montréal and ICOMOS Canada’s Board of Directors.
+In 2023, he was named a Fellow of the Royal Architectural Institute of Canada College, one of the highest distinctions the RAIC can confer upon a member.
+He is also a member of the Conseil du Patrimoine de Montréal and ICOMOS Canada’s Board of Directors.
 Georges has also taught architecture, history and heritage conservation at the Université de Montréal and McGill University and is a member of the Society of Architectural Historians.

 - Rideau Hall

 - Queen and Portland